nodejs/nan/README.md

 <a name="api_nan_c_string"></a>
 ### char* NanCString(Handle&lt;Value&gt;, size_t *[, char *, size_t, int])

-When you want to convert a V8 `String` to a zero-terminated C `char*` use `NanCString`.
+When you want to convert a V8 `String` to a null-terminated C `char*` use `NanCString`.
 The resulting `char*` will be UTF-8-encoded, and you need to supply a pointer to a variable that will be assigned the number of bytes in the returned string.
 It is also possible to supply a buffer and its length to the function in order not to have a new buffer allocated.
 The final argument allows optionally setting `String::WriteOptions`, which default to `v8::String::NO_OPTIONS`.
 Just remember that you'll end up with an object that you'll need to `delete[]` at some point unless you supply your own buffer:

 ```c++